Kajukatliii/Kajukatliii/README.md

-- 👋 Hi, I’m @Kajukatliii
+- 👋 Hi, I’m SINXIOUS🖤
 - 👀 I’m interested in hacking
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ntg
-- 📫 How to reach me tele @gintamo
+- 📫 i dont wanna change this format uuuuff....

 <!---
 Kajukatliii/Kajukatliii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.